 If you want to change the color additional styles can be added like this:

-The h1 code and description can now be changed to a larger size or aligned differently, it can be aligned to the left, right or kept centered.
+The h1 code and description can now be modified to a larger size or aligned differently, such as left, right, or center.

-Make your changes and click Update File, then look at your blog to admire your work.
-You may need to refresh your browser to see any changes.
-There are numerous CSS styles that can be applied to the text in a stylesheet, far too many to place in this post.
+Make your changes and click Update File, then refresh your browser to admire your work.
+There are numerous CSS styles that can be applied to the text in a stylesheet, too many to include in this post.

 3. How To Change or Add WordPress Header Image

-Changing or adding a new header image to a WordPress theme is one of the first things most people want to do to change the look of their WordPress blog.
-Changing a WordPress header image is a little easier than adding one to a theme that has none.
-Since all themes are coded differently its hard to explain exactly how to do this for each one, but here are the basics.
+Changing or adding a new header image to a WordPress theme is among the initial modifications users often wish to make to alter the appearance of their WordPress blog.
+Changing a WordPress header image is simpler than adding one to a theme that lacks it.
+Due to the varying coding of themes, it is difficult to provide precise instructions for each one.
+However, here are the fundamental steps.

-If your theme already has a header image then changing can be pretty easy but there are a few things to consider first.
-First, you must determine what, if any, image or images your theme is using and how it is displayed.
-The best case scenario to change a header image is with the theme using one large header image.
-Some WordPress themes can be using multiple images for the header, using a small repeated image or even a larger image that is the header and background image for another part of the theme.
-These situations can be pretty tricky to work with if you have limited knowledge working with WordPress themes.
-The first thing to do is to determine what, if any header image your theme is using.
+If your theme already has a header image, changing it can be easy but there are a few things to consider.
+First, determine what image or images your theme is using and how it is displayed.
+The ideal scenario for changing a header image is when the theme uses one large header image.
+However, some WordPress themes may use multiple images for the header, a small repeated image, or even a larger image that serves as both the header and background image for another part of the theme.
+These situations can be challenging if you have limited knowledge of working with WordPress themes.
+Start by finding out if your theme uses a header image.

-For IE users, switch to Firefox!
-But if you must keep using Internet Explorer you will see a few options when you right click the header like Save Background As and Copy Background.
-Chose Save Background As and open it on your computer with your image editing software to get the information.
+For users of IE, switch to Firefox!
+However, if you insist on using Internet Explorer, you will find several options when you right-click the header, such as Save Background As and Copy Background.
+Select Save Background As and open it on your computer using image editing software to obtain the information.

-You can also look through the theme’s stylesheet (style.css) to find the themes current header image, and you can figure out how to do that below when I explain how to change the header image.
+You can also refer to the theme’s stylesheet (style.css) to locate the current header image.
+I will explain how to change the header image below.

-Make sure your new header is the same size, or smaller than your current header image.
-Please realize that I can’t get into resizing or creating header images in this post or the comment section below, that can get very involved so you are going to have to use Google for more about your particular case.
+Ensure your new header is equal to or smaller than your current header image.
+Note that I cannot provide guidance on resizing or creating header images in this post or the comment section below.
+For more information specific to your case, please utilize Google.

-Now upload the new image to your themes image folder.
-I suggest naming the new header image something short like a header or new header with no spaces in it.
-Remember when you right clicked the image to find its name in the address bar?
-Well, that also tells you where the actual image is.
-It is almost always in the themes image folder like this: YourSite.com/blog/wp-content/themes/ThemeName/images/header.gif
+Upload the new image to your themes image folder.
+I recommend giving the new header image a short name without spaces.
+Remember when you right-clicked the image to find its name in the address bar?
+Well, that also indicates the location of the actual image, which is usually in the themes image folder as shown: YourSite.com/blog/wp-content/themes/ThemeName/images/header.gif

-With the new header uploaded into the themes images folder next you need to change the theme’s stylesheet (style.css) to point to the new header image.
-This is also another way to find the header image.
+After uploading the new header to the themes images folder, you must update the theme’s stylesheet (style.css) to reference the new header image.
+This is an alternative method to locate the header image.

 #header{ width: 100%; height: 100%; background: #253B86 url(‘images/header.jpg’) no-repeat left; }

-Now just change the file name to the newly uploaded header and click Update File.
-Note: you can specify another absolute URL to the header image using the full URL like http://www.SomeSite.com/image.gif, but I strongly suggest that the image is hosted and controlled you and not on a site that can remove the specified file.
+Change the file name to the newly uploaded header and click Update File.
+Note: you can specify another absolute URL to the header image using the full URL like http://www.SomeSite.com/image.gif, but I recommend hosting and controlling the image yourself rather than relying on a site that may delete the file.

-If you don’t have a header image and want to add one follow the steps to upload a header image and after the code that specifies the background color add this part: url(‘images/header.jpg’) no-repeat left; You may need to play with the positioning, sizing or other settings to get it properly aligned.
-If all went right you now have the new header image showing on your WordPress blog.
+To add a header image, follow these steps: upload the image and add the code for the background color.
+Then, include this part: url(‘images/header.jpg’) no-repeat left.
+You may need to adjust the positioning, size, or other settings for proper alignment.
+If successful, the new header image will be displayed on your WordPress blog.

 4. How to Make Custom Header Image/Logo Clickable

-Now, you have successfully changed the header image of your choice and want’s to make it clickable.
+Now that you have successfully changed the header image of your choice, you want to make it clickable.

 The fix is quite simple on the WordPress default theme.
 Open the themes header.php file. and look for the following code near the bottom.